baumrock/RockMoney/docs/readme.md

   ->format(); // 1,00€
 ```

+See detailed usage instructions in the dedicated section.

 ## Why?

 The simple answer is, because **0.1 + 0.2 is not 0.3** in computer world: